FedeDP/libmodule/docs/src/module.rst

 .. c:macro:: m_unsubscribe(topic)

-  Subscribes the module to a topic.
+  Unsubscribes the module from a topic.

   :param topic: topic to which unsubscribe.
 Note that topic must be registered before.
   :type topic: :c:type:`const char *`